nrbxyz/docs/Derpitcraft/README.md

 - `/trigger nc_inNether`: Converts current coordinates to overworld coordinates.
 Can be used as a way to efficiently calculate coordinates for portals.
 - `/trigger nc_inOverworld`: Converts current coordinates to nether coordinates.Can be used as a way to efficiently calculate coordinates for portals.
 - `/aboutdc`: Shows information about Derpitcraft.
+- `/tm | /tmsg | /teammsg`: Message within your team.

-### Using Proximity chat (Super Voice Chat)
+### Using proximity chat (Simple Voice Chat)

-Derpitcraft has a proximity chat system powered by the *simple voice chat* mod.
+Derpitcraft has a proximity chat system powered by the *Simple Voice Chat* mod.
 You can download this mod from https://www.curseforge.com/minecraft/mc-mods/simple-voice-chat to play with Proximity Chat on Derpitcraft.
 It is optional.
 This system can only work with Java clients.
 We recommend Bedrock clients use Discord.

 Once you have downloaded the mod, it should work out of the box.
 Read more about the mod on it's wiki (https://modrepo.de/minecraft/voicechat/overview).
 There are very detailed explanations available.
 If you still do not understand how to use this mod, or it doesn't work, raise a ticket.

 You can also join voice chat "groups".
 This is an easy way to voice chat between a group of players.
 This is recommended for teams.
 You can password protect these groups from the interactive creation wizard.

-### DCCoordinates and Claims
+### Coordinates and Claims

 Derpitcraft has a rudimentary claims system.
 As explained earlier, claims are done based on mutual respect.
-To make it easier for you, we have a #ds9-coordinates channel.
+To make it easier for you, we have a `#ds9-coordinates` channel.
 This channel is updated by our bot.

 To update and add your coordinates to this channel, you can use the `/dccoordinates` command.
 After this, you can enter in the type of structure the coordinates are for, the X, Y, and Z coordinates, and a name for the structure.
 You can also choose to register coordinates for your TEAM as a whole, or for only you.
 Use the team feature if you want to register coordinates for your team!